koukipp/contrastive_transformers_ids/README.md

 For the packet processing pipeline, we use a modified version of the **NFStream** framework, which you can find [here](https://github.com/koukipp/nfstream).

-## Installation
+## Setup

-1. Clone this repository to your local machine.
-2. Initialize your Python environment and install the required dependencies:
+Initialize your Python environment and install the required dependencies:

 ```bash
 pip install -r requirements.txt